full-stack-masterclass/curriculum/README.md

 In this project you will act as Lily to help Bennett overcome the digital era challenge 🔥

 ## How to study

 Each module have 2 main parts: `Discover` and `Demonstrate`.

-We advice your to time box your days as following:
+For example if you want to complete a module in 1 week you, Ww advice your to time box your days as following:

 - **Monday**
     - Say Hi [in slack](https://join.slack.com/t/fullstackmasterclass/shared_invite/zt-29cj6q8r4-5Ilo_YhwS3JaTsEtSmMA4w)